hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

   - `maxAttempts` - The maximum number of attempts when calling a REST API endpoint and receiving a 404.
   - `maxBackoff` - The maximum backoff duration the mirror grpc subscriber will wait between attempts.
   - `minBackoff` - The minimum backoff duration the mirror grpc subscriber will wait between attempts.
+  - `retryableExceptions` - List of retryable exception class types
 - `retrieveAddressBook` - Whether to download the address book from the network and use those nodes over the default nodes.
 Populating `hedera.mirror.test.acceptance.nodes` will take priority over this.
 - `sdkProperties`
   - `maxAttempts` - The maximum number of times the sdk should try to submit a transaction to the network.
+- `webclient`
+  - `connectionTimeout` - The timeout duration to wait to establish a connection with the server
+  - `readTimeout` - The timeout duration to wait for data to be read.
+  - `wiretap` - Whether a wire logger configuration should be applied to connection calls.
+  - `writeTimeout` - The timeout duration to wait for data to be written.

 (Recommended) Options can be set by creating your own configuration file with the above properties.
 This allows for multiple files per env.
 The following command will help to point out which file to use: